s-mckean/uNiK/README.md

 Keep damaging your opponents with your projectiles until their health reaches 0 or they fall into the white blocks which kill the player that falls into them.

+Features:

+Multiple Weapons: Selectable by a weapon menu system that can be opened during the player's turn.
+Weapons purchasable by points earned by damaging opponents (Issues: 5, 11, 27, and 37)

+Turn System: Game is turn-based so a system is implemented to change turns after a shot or timer runs out or player dies during their turn.
+(Issues: